“I am body beautiful”: The most bodacious body positive movies

 Olive (Abigail Breslin) might only be a kid, but she has her priorities in order and refuses to alter herself just to please others.
 She’s an ice-cream loving, goofy, dance-rocking dynamo who is far flung from the skinny cookie cutter child queens at the beauty pageant she competes at.

 By defining her own sense of beauty, Olive stands out from her competitors – something made all the more apparent when she busts out a raunchy (but perfectly innocent) routine taught to her by her grandpa.
-She strips down to her undies and continues to proudly shake her belly and her ass despite the jeers of the audience.
-It’s one of the greatest and most heartwarming fuck you victories in cinema history.
+She strips down to her undies and continues to proudly shake her belly and her booty despite the jeers of the audience.
+It’s one of the greatest and most heartwarming f^%k you victories in cinema history.

 Who would ever have expected a 90s drag queen comedy starring Wesley Snipes, Patrick Swayze, and John Leguizamo to provide an anthemic film regarding body positivity – but it absolutely does.